gousiosg/pullreqs/README.md

 the data files used for the analysis.
 The data files used in the various papers can be found in `data/*.csv`.

-Make sure that Ruby 1.9.3 is installed on your machine.
+Make sure that Ruby 2.2 is installed on your machine.
 You can try [RVM](https://rvm.io/), if it is not.
 Then, it should suffice to do:

 <pre>
-gem install bundler
-bundle install
-gem install mysql2
+apt-get install libicu-dev cmake libmysqlclient-dev parallel rvm install 2.2.1 rvm use 2.2.1 gem install bundler bundle install gem install mysql2 bson_ext
 </pre>

 The executable commands in this project inherit functionality from the